comodelling/comodelling-website/docs/wiki/co-modelling/index.md

 - Commons-based builds on the idea of community-driven, but with an added layer infused with the values and ideas revolving around the commons

-This requires tools, platforms, rules, processes to enable ...

 Another possible sense of co-modelling, though maybe less primordial than the first one, is to consider various objects together, inviting us to think through the co-dependencies or evolutions between different objects of studies.

 ## An alternative paradigm